 When your videos have great music, they make the content feel more inspiring, sad, happy, or interesting.
-When your viewers are hooked emotionally, they will be more attached to your brand and be more likely to buy from you in the future.
+When your viewers are hooked emotionally, they will feel more attached and be more likely to buy from you.

 2. Music makes your content more interesting and memorable.

-Using great background music in your videos allows you to provide more texture and depth in your video so that viewers will be more engaged and more attentive to what is happening.
+Using great background music in your videos allows you to provide more texture and depth in your video.
+This allows viewers to be more engaged and more attentive to what is happening.

 When you add this layer of interest, viewers will be focused on your message and will even remember what your video is about long after they have watched it.